xiaoxianyu-office/mm/skills/skills/conditions/Size.md

 ## Description
-Checks against the entity's size.
+Checks the size of the target entity.
 Valid entities: `Slime`, `Magmacube`, `Phantom`